MatteoZanarini/FinalProject/README.md

 ## Structure

     .
-    ├── README.md                       This file, whit the project information ├── requirements.txt                Packages to have loaded
+    ├── README.md                       This file, with the project information ├── requirements.txt                Packages to have loaded
     └── scripts
         ├── roughAnalyses.ipynb         Jupyter file with the rough analyses